HMAS Huon (M 82): Operational history

 Following the 2003 Defence Capability Review, HMAS Huon and sister ship HMAS Hawkesbury were slated for deactivation.
 Huon was deactivated on 23 March 2006, with plans to preserve the minehunter for four years should the need to reactivate the vessel become apparent.
 Huon was reactivated in the second half of 2006 for use as a patrol boat.
 As of 2008, Huon and Hawkesbury were taking turns supporting border security operations.

 In January 2011, Huon was one of three RAN vessels deployed to survey Moreton Bay and the Brisbane River for submerged debris as part of Operation Queensland Flood Assist, the Australian Defence Force response to the 2010–11 Queensland floods.

 In October 2013, Huon participated in the International Fleet Review 2013 in Sydney.
 The ship was presented the Gloucester Cup for "excelling above all others [RAN warships] throughout 2013 in operations, safety, seamanship, reliability and training" on 30 April 2014, becoming the first minor warship to receive this award.

+On 30 May 2024, Huon was decommissioned and does not have a direct replacement.